TheGigaMaster/Personal-BL3-mods/README.md

 I'm going to look into the evolution in much greater detail and figure out what conditions (if any) could possibly trigger the final evolution in normal varkids (AKA raid evolution).

-My current theory is that the raid boss follows the same evolution pathway but can continue due to meeting a criteria found in it's own enemy file which allows it to evolve to the final form in the table `Table_VarkidShared_EvolutionChance`, any player character count, `SuperToRaid`, `BaseValueConstat=0.075`.
+My current theory is that the raid boss follows the same evolution pathway but can continue due to meeting a criteria found in it's own enemy file which allows it to evolve to the final form in the table `Table_VarkidShared_EvolutionChance`, any player character count, `SuperToRaid`, `BaseValueConstat=*VALUE*`.
 It may have an override for the `BaseValueConstant` which lets it keep going.

 This could be disproved on the basis that when you enter the raid, he spawns in with a different UI name, meaning he has a special `/Conditions/Condition_VarkidHasNavForEvolve` he could draw from which the game uses to separate him from other varkids.
 But as above, there could be an override in the `BaseValueConstant` which could explain why he could keep going.